depot/build-push-action/README.md

          DEPOT_TOKEN: ${{ secrets.DEPOT_TOKEN }}
    ```

 3. Depot supports GitHub's [OpenID Connect](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect) tokens via a trust relationship, so your Actions builds can securely authenticate with your Depot projects without any static access tokens.
 To configure the trust relationship, visit your Depot project settings, then add your repository and desired workflow config to `Trust Relationships`.
-The in your workflow, enable the `id-token: write` permission:
+Then in your workflow, enable the `id-token: write` permission:

    ```yaml
    permissions: